 Our educational philosophy carries over to our graduate program.
 In our graduate program the College allows students to demonstrate learning equivalent to college-level learning and the program is designed with working adults in mind.
 The program requires that the students have work experience and it permits them to develop a project that can enhance their career.
 In addition, the degree extends the specific skills of our general education undergraduate program—critical thinking, effective communication, information literacy and research, and ethical decision making.

 State Authorization Reciprocity Agreement

 The State Authorization Reciprocity Agreement (SARA) is an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 It is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state.
 SARA is overseen by a National Council and administered by four regional education compacts.
-Connecticut Office of Higher Education became a member of SARA in 2017, thus allowing Charter Oak State College to apply to be a member of SARA.
+The Connecticut Office of Higher Education became a member of SARA in 2017, thus allowing Charter Oak State College to apply to be a member of SARA.
 This was approved February 2017.
-This allows Charter Oak State College to accept students from all SARA approved states which includes all but Florida, California, and Massachusetts.
-However, Charter Oak State College has separate agreements with those states.
+This allows Charter Oak State College to accept students from all SARA approved states which includes all states but California and Massachusetts (Charter Oak State College has separate agreements with California and Massachusetts).